buildtesters/buildtest/docs/buildspecs/compiler.rst

         fc: /usr/bin/gfortran

-buildtest will compile and run the code depending on the compiler flags. buildtest, will detect the file extension of source file (`source` property) to detect programming language and finally generate the appropriate C, C++, or Fortran compilation based on language detected.
-In this example, buildtest detects a **.f90** file extension and buildtest infers this is a Fortran program.
+buildtest will compile and run the code depending on the compiler flags. buildtest, will detect the file extension of source file (``source`` property) to detect programming language and finally generate the appropriate C, C++, or Fortran compilation based on language detected.
+In this example, buildtest detects a **.f90** file extension and determines this is a Fortran program.

-Shown below is the file extension table for your reference
+Shown below is the file extension table buildtest uses for determining the programming language.

 .. csv-table:: File Extension Language Mapping
     :header: "Language", "File Extension"